Bundeswehr Museum of German Defense Technology: Exhibition

 The exhibits mainly belong to the Bundeswehr.
 Experimental and prototype items originate from project developments and research projects, which were mainly carried out within the framework of the tasks of the various defense technology departments.
 The change of exhibits serves especially to update the exhibition.
 When new exhibits are put on display, others go to external storage facilities, are lent out or handed over, this almost exclusively in the area of the Bundeswehr.
 A representative selection of 30,000 exhibits presents a cross-section of the collection.

-Examples of exhibits The following selection shows exhibits and the range of the exhibition, which is fanned out from historical small parts to large military equipment and watercraft.
+The following selection shows exhibits and the range of the exhibition, which is fanned out from historical small parts to large military equipment and watercraft.